lihbr/lihbr-diapositiv/241112-nuxt-mobile-apps/slides.md

 <v-clicks>

-# we won't be all making camera app here
+# we won't be all making camera apps here

 My story is just an example.